fredokun/yaw/README.md

 ## Disclaimer

 Yaw is *not yet* usable, except for extremely simplistic examples!
-The Java/OpenGL-side of things is mostly developed by 1-year masters'students.
+The Java/OpenGL-side of things is a basic engine relatively well-tested.
-The Clojure part is for the cream of the cream ;-).
+The Clojure part is minimalistic for now.

 ## Requirements